httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 and do not provide canonicalization algorithms for specific formats.
 Examples are calculated inclusive of any space.
 While examples can include both fields,
-`Digest` and `Content-Digest` and can be returned independently.
+`Digest` and `Content-Digest` can be returned independently.

 ## Server Returns Full Representation Data {#example-full-representation}

-In this example, the message content conveys a complete representation data, so `Digest` and `Content-Digest` have the same value.
+In this example, the message content conveys complete representation data, so `Digest` and `Content-Digest` have the same value.

 Request: